selvaradov/AIrline-chat/README.md

 ## Privacy & Security

-- 🔒 **Your API keys are encrypted** and stored securely
+- 🔒 **Keys encrypted at rest** - Cloudflare KV uses AES-256 encryption
-- 👤 **Each user is isolated** - only you can access your keys
+- 👤 **User isolation** - Other users can't access your keys
-- 🗑️ **Delete anytime** - Just stop using the bot, no data retention policy
+- 📊 **No logging** - The bot doesn't log conversations or keys
-- 📊 **No tracking** - The bot doesn't log your conversations
+- 🔑 **You control costs** - Pay your LLM provider directly, set your own spending limits
-- 🔑 **You control costs** - You pay your LLM provider directly, set your own spending limits
+- 🗑️ **Rotate anytime** - Change your API key at your provider's dashboard

-**Your keys are as secure as the hosting platform** (Cloudflare Workers, industry standard).
+**Honest note:** The bot operator has access to Cloudflare KV and could technically view stored keys.
+This is true of all hosted services.
+The code doesn't expose keys, but you're trusting the operator.
+For maximum safety, set spending limits at your LLM provider.

 ---